microsoft/TypeScript/doc/spec.md

 ## <a name="1.4"/>1.4 Structural Subtyping

 Object types are compared *structurally*.
-For example, in the code fragment below, class ‘CPoint’ matches interface ‘Point’ because ‘CPoint’ has all of the required members of ‘Point’.
+For example, in the code fragment below, class 'CPoint' matches interface 'Point' because 'CPoint' has all of the required members of 'Point'.
 A class may optionally declare that it implements an interface, so that the compiler will check the declaration for structural compatibility.
 The example also illustrates that an object type can match the type inferred from an object literal, as long as the object literal supplies all of the required members.

 ```TypeScript
 interface Point {